Sing It!: Production

 In October 2015, Fine Brothers announced a partnership with YouTube Red, a new paid service of streaming original series and movies, similar to Netflix.
 They started to work on a new comedy series, satirizing the talent shows.
 The show was inspired by television music competitions The X Factor, The Voice and American Idol.
 In November, Debby Ryan, Preston Jones, Alex Désert and Todrick Hall were confirmed in the cast.
 In a partnership with the production company Mandeville Films, the series began to be recorded in December.
 The character Holli Holiday, played by Debby Ryan, was inspired by Paula Abdul and Randy, played by Alex Désert, inspired by Simon Cowell.
 A teaser was released on April 13, 2016.

 Reception

-Sing It! has received generally negative reviews.
-Many have criticised the bad character design, poor writing and characters, slow pacing and often forgettable episodes.
 Emily Ashby of Common Sense Media gave Sing It!
 3 out of 5 stars.